Stories Behind the Awards

 One way to do this is through structured experimentation.
 Instead of big, risky launches, you might run small-scale tests to explore ideas quickly.
 Christopher explains how his strategy is to use a short, sharp experiment to test a hypothesis.
 Even if it’s proved wrong, he highlights how that learning is just as valuable and often more valuable, than a test that succeeds.

-Learn how to how to put AI-powered innovation into practice.
+Learn how to put AI-powered innovation into practice

 Strong leaders are deliberate about how they evolve their business.
 They carve out time to reflect, learn and develop a strategic business plan.